HanuKeyser/NovaWatch/README.md

 ├── send-release-notifications.js  Server-side scheduled job — not loaded by the app │                            itself — that decides what to notify about and sends via │                            OneSignal.
 See PUSH_NOTIFICATIONS_SETUP.md.
+├── smoke-tests.js          Logic tests for the core release/progress/watch rules.
+│                            Lives at the root so `npm test` can find it; reads │                            scripts/app.js.
+Run with `npm test`.
 └── .github/workflows/release-notifications.yml  Optional free daily schedule for the
                              script above, via GitHub Actions
 ```